FOSSEE/eSim-KiCad-Plugin/ImranFarhat_eSim_Simulation_Bridge/KNOWN_LIMITATIONS.md

 **Affected components:** Any R-prefix component whose value field contains spaces or non-SPICE strings (e.g., "5mm LDR").

 **Why it is limited:** ngspice requires a fixed numeric resistance value.
-Dynamic resistance behavior requires a behavioral (B-element) model not yet implemented.
+Dynamic resistance behaviour requires a behavioural (B-element) model not yet implemented.

-**Plugin behavior:** eSim-BRIDGE sanitizes R-prefix values with regex - everything after the first space is stripped.
+**Plugin behaviour:** The SPICE converter sanitises R-prefix values with regex - everything after the first space is stripped.
 If the remaining value is not a valid SPICE resistance expression, it falls back to `1k` (bright-light assumption).

 **Workaround:** Set the LDR value to a fixed numeric resistance (e.g., `10k`) before simulating.